netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 0.1 Release notes
 1. Guided tour on Topology3D (web GUI) and local deployment of topologies over mininet
 2. Manual execution of the components
-4. Emulation example #1 - Deployment of a PW (PseudoWire) and a VLL (IP Virtual Leased Line)
+3. Emulation example #1 - Deployment of a PW (PseudoWire) and a VLL (IP Virtual Leased Line)
 4. Emulation example #2 - Deployment of Virtual Switches
+5. Segment routing examples

 ##########################################################################################
 ### 0. Introduction